Tesla applies to become UK electricity provider: The Telegraph

 (Reuters) - U.S. electric carmaker Tesla Inc has applied for a licence to supply electricity in the United Kingdom, The Telegraph reported on Saturday.

-The purpose of the licence may be to introduce the company's "Autobidder" platform, the report bit.ly/2z18diE said, citing a company source.
-The application does not make clear why Tesla has applied for the licence, The Telegraph reported.
+The purpose of the licence from the energy regulator may be to introduce the company’s Autobidder platform, the report said, citing a company source.
+The application did not make clear why Tesla has applied for the licence, The Telegraph reported.

+Autobidder is a platform for automated energy trading and is currently being operated at Tesla’s Hornsdale Power Reserve in South Australia.

 Having built a significant battery business in recent years, the carmaker is now preparing to enter the British market with its technology, the paper said, citing industry sources.

+In 2017, the carmaker built world’s largest lithium ion battery to help keep the lights on in South Australia.

+Shares of Tesla fell 9% on Friday after Chief Executive Officer Elon Musk tweeted that the electric carmaker’s high-flying stock was overly expensive.
+“Tesla stock price is too high,” Musk said on Twitter.

-Reporting by Aishwarya Nair in Bengaluru; Editing by David Clarke
+Reporting by Aishwarya Nair in Bengaluru; Editing by David Clarke and Cynthia Osterman